Private keys are made of numbers and letters, they are used to uniquely identify users which will allow them to perform secure transactions.

 A cryptocurrency private key is a unique identifier that distinguishes your cryptocurrency account from others.
 It generates the public key that your trading partners will use to transact with you, and allows you to log in and transact with them.

-Therefore you should ensure your private keys remain safe.
+Therefore you should ensure your seed phrase/ recovery phrase and thus your private keys remain safe.